Posted on: 25th January 2024

-The first step in meeting preparation is to confirm when, where, and how it’s being held.
-If you’re the meeting organizer, you’ll need to notify all attendees of its location, the time and date, alongside any other relevant information.
-You’ll also need to book a suitable meeting space that’s large enough to fit everyone in comfortably and that has all the equipment you need.
+The first step in meeting preparation is to confirm when, where and how it’s being held.
+If you’re the meeting organiser, you’ll need to notify all attendees of its location, the time and date, alongside any other relevant information.
+You’ll also need to book a suitable meeting space that’s large enough to fit everyone in comfortably and has all the equipment you need.
 Confirmation of these details is often sent via email.
 This means attendees can then add the meeting to their calendars to make sure they don’t miss it.

 You should also make sure you only invite the people who are really needed at the meeting to ensure it stays focused.

 All attendees should understand the purpose of the meeting before attending.
-This keeps everyone on the same page and ensures that any questions can be answered ahead of time.
+This keeps everyone on the same page and that any questions can be answered ahead of time.

 Another reason for understanding the meeting purpose is to ensure you are the most suitable attendee.
-Organizations with large teams might not always be fully aware of the responsibilities within different departments.
+Organisations with large teams might not always be fully aware of the responsibilities within different departments.
 This could mean you end up attending a meeting where another colleague could add more value.
 Understanding a meeting’s objectives ahead of time will help you to avoid this.

 A key part of meeting preparation is the agenda as it ensures all attendees stay focused throughout the time they are together.
 A clear, concise agenda generally leads to a more effective meeting.
-Therefore, meeting leaders should speak with attendees beforehand to gather any ideas for what the business meeting’s agenda should include.
+Therefore meeting leaders should speak with attendees beforehand to gather any ideas for what the business meeting’s agenda should include.

 Reviewing the agenda ahead of time will ensure attendees can prepare any information that may be required and write down any questions in advance, avoiding the panic of searching through files and emails when the meeting begins!

-Once you've come to grips with the agenda, you should complete any beneficial reading or research ahead of time.
+Once you’ve got to grips with the agenda, you should complete any beneficial reading or research ahead of time.
 For example, if you’re attending a job interview, it’s good practice to research the company you are interviewing for and learn some facts about the business.

 When deciding on a location for your meeting, it’s important to think about its purpose and the meeting participants.
-For example, you could hold a meeting off site if it involves creative thinking or team building.
+For example, you could hold a meeting off-site if it involves creative thinking or team building.
 More formal team meetings might be best suited to a conference room or a breakout room within the main office.

 If you’re a freelancer or small business without a large office to hold meetings in, you could choose to meet in a coffee shop or coworking space.
 Many serviced office spaces offer access to meeting rooms and lounges which can be booked in advance.
 With more businesses working remotely, there has also been a sharp increase in virtual meetings.

-Once you’ve decided on your location, you should check if it has the facilities you need.
+Once you’ve decided on your location, you should check it has the facilities you need.
 Most meeting spaces include free WiFi and tea and coffee making facilities, but some will charge extra for the use of technological equipment.

 Your preparation will have gone a long way to ensuring your meeting gets off to a good start.
 However, it’s also important to make sure everyone stays on track when you’re all in the room.